crillab/pfactory/README.md

 pFactory: A generic library for designing parallel solvers, the 16th International Conference on Applied Computing (AC 2019), To appear.
 Gilles Audemard, Gael Glorian, Jean-Marie Lagniez, Valentin Montmirail and Nicolas Szczepanski

-Do not hesite to contact szczepanski.nicolas@gmail.com if you encounter any problem with pFactory.
+Do not hesitate to contact szczepanski.nicolas@gmail.com if you encounter any problem with pFactory.

 Do not forget to add a link to pFactory in the compilation of your project.
 Makefile for the Hello World example: